mansoormalik/TaskScheduler/README.md

 -----------------------------
 The slave nodes do not send an explicit join or leave message to the master node.
 The slave nodes are provided with the IP address and port of the master node.
 The slave nodes communicate with the master node using a wire protocol (gRPC).

 The primary reason for this approach is that the slaves poll the master to see if a task is available for execution.
-If we had instead chosen a scheme where the master was assigning tasks to the slaves then the master would need to keep track of which slaves were available.
+If we had instead chosen a scheme where the master was assigning tasks to slaves then the master would need to keep track of which slaves were available.
 In this alternate scenario, we would have needed to devise a protocol where slaves would need to notify the master when they were joining or leaving a cluster.

 Load Balancing
 ---------------
 The number of tasks exceeds the number of slaves and the tasks are of different duration.
 The tasks are of equal priority.
-There is no interdependency between tasks and here is no requirement to schedule tasks based on their expected duration.
+There is no interdependency between tasks and there is no requirement to schedule tasks based on their expected duration.
 We consider two options for distributing tasks:
-Option 1: Master assigns tasks to slaves
+1. Master assigns tasks to slaves
-Option 2: Slaves request tasks from master
+2. Slaves request tasks from master

 The second option was selected due to its simplicity and the time constraints for implementing the system.